niushuaicheng/niushuaicheng.github.io/_pages/cv.md

 * Outstanding undergraduate of Sichuan Province, China.
 2018
 * The second prize of the 8th China College Students Service Outsourcing Innovation and Entrepreneurship Competition.
 2017
 * The first prize of May Day Mathematical Contest in Modeling.
 2017
-* The third in Sichuan Area of SAS Data Mining Champion.
+* The third one of SAS Data Mining Champion, Sichuan Area.
 2016
 * The second prize of Nationality University Students Electrical Math Modeling Competition.
 2016